KatanaGraph/katana/CONTRIBUTING.md

 would be preferable to follow the motto of "leave the codebase in better shape than you found it."

-## galois::Result
+## katana::Result

-On older compilers, auto conversion to `galois::Result` will fail for types that can't be copied.
+On older compilers, auto conversion to `katana::Result` will fail for types that can't be copied.
 One symptom is compiler errors on GCC 7 but not on GCC 9.
 We've adopted the workaround of returning such objects like so: